 Ball Hammering - she is just getting the hang of this one, but makes such cute noises when a ball drops through the hole!
 She is equally happy to use her hands or a drum stick to hit the balls.

 Musical Chicken - I found this one at a local children's store and think it's just beautiful!
-Dakota is a huge fan too.
+D is a huge fan too.
 I have been so impressed how quickly she got the hang of using each part of it to make music!

 Rings on Post - We have this one, but for now am using simple wooden rings (see below) because they are easier for her to take off and put back on.
 For now, she is just taking the rings off.